nhsexperience/nhs-experience/docs/digital-health-check/discovery-technical-review.md

 The technical challenges of centrally writing directly into GP IT systems, there should be consideration into the difference between providing results to a GP through a separate management system vs directly exporting them – how this could be applied to short, medium and long term plans.

+Exporting to GP will pass clinical accountability to primary care upon the completion of the health check, mirroring how accountability is passed to primary care following a face to face NHS Health Check from a Health Check provider.
+There will be a need to understand the trigger for this.
+Furthermore, this needs to take into account:

+- How to handle incomplete digital NHS Health Checks
+- Digital Health Checks containing concerning biometric results requiring immediate intervention.

+The introduction of the digital NHS Health Check alongside face to face Health Checks must avoid, where possible, generating new manual tasks, in particular around adding the output of a digital NHS Health Check into the GPIT.

+To deliver the value of exporting to GP, all primary care providers will need to ensure their local processes, procedures and systems are adapted to pick up any required referral or work coming from a digital NHS Health Check.

 > **Area 09 Summary**
 >